By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 At its core, blockchain is a distributed system recording and storing transaction records.
 More specifically, it is a shared, immutable record of peer-to-peer transactions built from linked transaction blocks and stored in a digital ledger.

-While blockchain technology is not a panacea for data standardization or system integration challenges, it does offer a promising new distributed framework to amplify and support integration of health care information across a range of uses and stakeholders.
+While blockchain technology is not a panacea for data standardization or system integration challenges, it does offer a promising new distributed framework to amplify and support the integration of healthcare information across a range of uses and stakeholders.
 It addresses several existing pain points and enables a system that is more efficient, disintermediated, and secure.
+Blockchain's potential to revolutionize healthcare lies in its ability to provide a transparent and verifiable record of all transactions, which can enhance patient trust and improve healthcare delivery.

 As a transaction layer, the blockchain can store two types of information: (1) “On-chain” data that is directly stored on the blockchain or (2) “Off-chain” data with links stored on the blockchain that act as pointers to information stored in separate, traditional databases.
 Storing medical information directly on the blockchain ensures that the information is fully secured by the blockchain’s properties and is immediately viewable to those permissioned to access the chain; at the same time, storing large data files slows block processing speeds and presents potential challenges to scaling the system.

 In contrast, encrypted links are minimal in size and are activated once a user with the correct private key accesses the block and follows the encrypted link to a separate location containing the information.
-As an example, the blockchain cannot directly store abstract data types such as x-ray or MRI images: this type of data would require links to a separate location.
+For instance, the blockchain cannot directly store abstract data types such as x-ray or MRI images: this type of data would require links to a separate location.
 Organizations considering how data should be stored should therefore carefully evaluate both technical and confidentiality constraints.

 Healthureum is one of healthcare’s earliest adopters of blockchain.
-The goal is to combine healthcare with blockchain and smart contract technology to bring widespread standardization, scalability and social responsibility.
-Healthureum is going to be a game changer in the future of healthcare, as it provides revolutionary solutions is data management, doctor consultation and referrals, medical infrastructure, research programs and philanthropic activities.
+The goal is to combine healthcare with blockchain and smart contract technology to bring widespread standardization, scalability, and social responsibility.
+Healthureum is poised to be a game changer in the future of healthcare, as it provides revolutionary solutions in data management, doctor consultation and referrals, medical infrastructure, research programs, and philanthropic activities.

-Blockchain can also bring transparency and accountability across an array of health-related services, including supply chain, research, counterfeiting and internal operations procedures.
-By adopting such revolutionary systems, we can expect more affordable healthcare, higher quality of care, faster recoveries, and better patient experience.
+Blockchain can also bring transparency and accountability across an array of health-related services, including supply chain, research, counterfeiting, and internal operations procedures.
+By adopting such revolutionary systems, we can expect more affordable healthcare, higher quality of care, faster recoveries, and better patient experiences.

-The genesis of digital transactions and a digital economy cannot be pin pointed to a single date in time, but instead a progression which has been evolutionary.
-This can be seen in the evolution of trade, dating back to a barter system c.350 BC, to a commodity market, then a metal market, and soon after came paper money in the 11th century.
+The genesis of digital transactions and a digital economy cannot be pinpointed to a single date in time, but instead represents a progression that has been evolutionary.
+This can be seen in the evolution of trade, dating back to a barter system circa 350 BC, to a commodity market, then a metal market, and soon after came paper money in the 11th century.
 Since then, credit cards and electronic payments have become the norm in our daily lives.
-But today we have a new era of currency; virtual money or “cryptocurrency” which has been referred to as one of “the greatest technological breakthroughs, since the internet”.
-This trend represents a shift to a digital and cashless economy, making way for innovative financial instruments, such as “cryptocurrency”.
+But today we have a new era of currency; virtual money or “cryptocurrency,” which has been referred to as one of “the greatest technological breakthroughs since the internet.”
+This trend represents a shift to a digital and cashless economy, making way for innovative financial instruments, such as “cryptocurrency.”

 Browse our vast selection of original essay samples, each expertly formatted and styled